OCR-D/ocr-d.github.io/docs/guide.md

 ## Introduction

-This document, the "OCR-D guide" helps developers writing software and using tools within the OCR-D ecosystem.
+The "OCR-D guide" helps developers writing software and using tools within the OCR-D ecosystem.

 ### Scope and purpose of the OCR-D guide